- Daonese Johnson-ColónOrganizational Culture

 Marti received a B.A. in Art History and Economics from Sarah Lawrence College.
 She is currently working on a book to help young adults position their skills for meaningful employment.

-Michael Seltzer is a Distinguished Lecturer at the Baruch School of Public Affairs.
+Michael Seltzer is a Distinguished Lecturer at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Prior to joining Baruch, Michael Seltzer served as president of Philanthropy New York and as a program officer at the Ford Foundation where he was responsible for its work in strengthening the nonprofit sector and promoting organized philanthropy worldwide.
 He also founded and led a sustainability in business initiative at The Conference Board.

 Seltzer chaired the master’s degree program in Nonprofit Management at the Milano School of the New School University.
 At Baruch, Professor Seltzer redesigned the core master’s degree course in fund raising and resource mobilization for nonprofit organizations, and teaches Advanced Public and Nonprofit Management in the Executive MPA program, as well as a variety of different topics in the executive certificate programs.
 He holds a B.A. from Syracuse University in International Relations and African Studies.